nexills/Brick_Breaker_Revisited/README.md

 The game is complete.
 More features may be added in the future.

 # Background
 As my first side project, I revisited a classic game concept.
 Adding on this concept, I added several different brick types and implemented 3 different game modes.
-Each of these game modes can be played with either 1 paddle (classic style) or 2 paddles (the revisited style)
+Each of these game modes can be played with either 1 paddle (classic style) or 2 paddles (the revisited style).
 I decided to implement this project with Unity, which is a popular game development engine in the industry.
 It provides many tools to creators and streamline the creating process.
 I wanted to take this chance to learn to use this engine, which is a useful skill to have in the industry.
 Over the course of this project, I learnt and consolidated concepts in both Unity and C#.
 I also learnt how to build a graphical interface and make the game presentable.